 One of the things I loved about growing in the township and visiting the rurals is this: one never felt estranged (despite how poor your own family/household was) because you knew that your more able neighbours would always be ready to assist in whichever way that they can, without expecting anything in return.
 My neighbour giving my grandmother sugar to make tea for visitors was never seen as a “handout” or perceived as making my grandmother “too lazy to work for her own sugar”.
-However, this seems to be prevalent in many black, middle class circles where giving assistance to ‘weaker’ or ‘less fortunate’ members in society is seen as a handout; and creating the classic notion of, ‘our people will never progress because they do not want to work for their own things’.
+However, this seems to be prevalent in many black middle-class circles, where giving assistance to ‘weaker’ or ‘less fortunate’ members in society is seen as a handout; and thus creating the classic notion of, ‘our people will never progress because they do not want to work for their own things’.
 And nothing could be further from the truth.

 Our black communities need us.
 They look to us as the minority educated black people to be the ones who liberate them from the shackles of poverty and lack of empowerment.
 But how can we do that?
 How can we uplift the black communities that we come from if the moment we gain some form of privilege we run to your Sandton’s and Clifton’s, while forgetting about the Soweto’s and Mdantsane’s that we come from?

 My challenge to every black person who is educated, and who is an entrepreneur, is: as we rise higher and higher in society may we not take the spotlight by ourselves; but may we take many more of our fellow brothers and sisters to the top, that they too can shine.
-Let us not forget that we too did not get where we are by ourselves, but someone decided to put our full weight on their shoulders so that we may get a better view.
+Let us not forget that we too did not get where we are by ourselves, but someone decided to place our full weight on their shoulders so that we may get a better view.
 This is a challenge to us to become the black giants which many other black people will stand upon, and become greater than we were able to become.
-My desire is that as black people, we may once more embody all that we were and still can be; and unite in making the black nation as glorious as it could ever be.
-Only we can save ourselves and become that which we long to become and each one of us will have to actively make it our mandate to contribute in tangible ways to the uplifting of our own people.
+I desire that as black people, we may once more embody all that we were and still can be; and unite in making the black nation as glorious as it could ever be.
+Only we can save ourselves and become that which we long to become.
+However, each one of us will have to actively make it our mandate to contribute in tangible ways to the uplifting of our people.